 When purchasing livestock, producers should assess and manage the associated Johne’s disease risk.
 Producers who wish to avoid spreading Johne’s disease onto their property should assess those risks every time they purchase new livestock.

 Johne’s disease is most commonly spread by the movement of infected livestock.

 The new framework provides flexibility for livestock producers to take necessary biosecurity precautions depending on the risk for their particular situation.

-The simplest way producers can seek assurances about the health status of livestock they wish to purchase is to request a written health statement or declaration
+The simplest way producers can seek assurances about the health status of livestock they wish to purchase is to request a written health declaration.

-If a health statement is unclear or does not include sufficient detail, a producer may ask for more information, reject the animals as unsatisfactory or accept the animals and appropriately manage the risk.
+If a health declaration is unclear or does not include sufficient detail, a producer may ask for more information, reject the animals as unsatisfactory or accept the animals and appropriately manage the risk.

-Producers can use the national health statement templates from Farm Biosecurity Australia.
+Producers can use the national health declaration templates from Farm Biosecurity.

 High-risk livestock purchases